FACT-Finder/FACT-Finder-PHP-Library/README.md

 - Opening braces for control blocks are always placed on a new line.
 That means the only opening braces placed on the same line are those that open anonymous functions.
-- Single-line control statements may omit braces.
+- Single-line control statements may omit braces IF the condition only consists of a single line, too.
 - If the first of a two-letter acronym is capitalized in a name, so is the second (e.g. getID()).
 - All but the simplest regular expressions have to be formatted in free-spacing